Stamford IRA – Roth Conversion Lawyer

 Serving Clients in Connecticut and New York

-At the Law Offices of Richard A. Sarner, LLC, we are in the business of helping people plan for their futures.
+At the Richard A. Sarner, Esq., we are in the business of helping people plan for their futures.
 We have dedicated our practice to maximizing our clients’ freedom to use and distribute their assets as they direct, and that includes in retirement.
 For certain high-asset individuals and couples, new rules for IRA-Roth conversions offer an opportunity to rebalance their retirement plans in a way that could have highly beneficial tax effects.

-The Law Offices of Richard A. Sarner, LLC works closely with clients’ financial planners to develop well-diversified retirement plans, which may include 401(k) accounts and traditional or Roth IRAs.
+The Richard A. Sarner, Esq., works closely with clients’ financial planners to develop well-diversified retirement plans, which may include 401(k) accounts and traditional or Roth IRAs.
 To discuss your situation with an attorney, contact us today and schedule an appointment at our offices in Stamford, Connecticut, or New York City.

 What Could the IRA-Roth Conversion Rule Change Mean for You?

 The new rule, which took effect on January 1, 2010, allows many individuals and couples who did not previously qualify to convert assets currently held in traditional IRAs or 401(k) accounts into Roth IRAs.
 Because these three types of retirement accounts are treated differently in taxation, the ability to convert these accounts could offer an extremely advantageous investment diversification opportunity for many people with higher incomes.

 Just as the type of investments you hold needs to be diversified, the tax treatment of those investments should also be structured optimally.
 Because income pulled from a Roth IRA receives different tax treatment than withdrawals from traditional IRAs or 401(k) accounts, it is an important tool for tax diversification.